top of page

 Behavior

 Spring through fall, all three species will climb out of the water to bask in the sun.
-Turtles do not generate their own body heat, and so they need to use an external source like the sun to warm up.
+Turtles do not generate their body heat, so they need to use an external source like the sun to warm up.
 Basking might also help dry them out and help get rid of parasites.

 Basking Turtles and Humans